loafyloaf/Restful-APIs-using-zOS-Connect/README.md

                                     "002.90", "ca_sngl_department": 10 } } } }

     </div>
 Congratulations!
-You've successfully exposed a CICS® application as a RESTful API by using z/OS C
+You've successfully exposed a CICS® application as a RESTful API by using z/OS Connect EE!

 ## Expose an IMS application as a RESTful API